cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - skS and pkS, a Scalar and Element representing the private and public keys configured for client and server in {{offline}}.

 Applications serialize protocol messages between client and server for transmission.
-Elements and scalars are serialized to byte arrays, and values of type Proof are serialized as the concatenation of two serialized scalars.
+Elements and scalars are serialized to byte strings, and values of type Proof are serialized as the concatenation of two serialized scalars.
 Deserializing these values can fail, in which case the application MUST abort the protocol with a `DeserializeError` failure.